infinite-table/infinite-react/www/pages/docs/latest/reference/index.page.md

 <Note>

-If a column explicitly specifies a `width`, that will be used instead.
+If a column is explicitly sized via <PropLink name="columnSizing.width" />, that will be used instead.

 </Note>